lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 If the method throws an exception it's documented.

 Two HeaderDoc parts are divided by a single blank line.
-However, if there's no description and method contains not more than one parameter, blank lines are be omitted:
+However, if there's no description and a method contains not more than one parameter, blank lines are be omitted:

 ```swift
 /**